-Taking nutritional Lemon Peel supplements can benefit Rosai-Dorfman disease patients on Methotrexate cancer treatment.
-But avoid Lemon Peel supplements if on Decitabine treatment for Myeloproliferative Neoplasms.
-Similarly, taking nutritional supplement Lemon Peel can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene KIT.
-But avoid taking nutritional supplement Lemon Peel when at genetic risk of cancer due to mutation of gene SDHA.
+Taking Lemon Peel extracts or nutritional supplements may benefit Primary Hodgkin Lymphoma patients on Bleomycin treatment over Cinchona nutritional supplements.
+But Lemon Peel supplements or Lemon Peel extracts offer less benefit if on Radiation treatment for Primary Urethral Squamous Cell Carcinoma compared to Sesamin.
+Similarly, taking nutritional supplements Lemon Peel may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene JAK2 over Turkey Tail Mushroom.
+But avoid nutritional supplements Lemon Peel when at genetic risk of cancer due to mutation of gene MEN1.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Myeloproliferative Neoplasms or Rosai-Dorfman disease, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Lemon Peel.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Hodgkin Lymphoma or Primary Urethral Squamous Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Lemon Peel.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Lemon Peel?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene SDHA the same as due to mutation of gene KIT?
-Are the implications of taking Lemon Peel supplements in Myeloproliferative Neoplasms the same as Rosai-Dorfman disease?
-Is it one and the same if you are on treatment Decitabine or on Methotrexate?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Lemon Peel extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene JAK2 the same as due to mutation of gene MEN1?
+Are the implications of Primary Hodgkin Lymphoma the same as Primary Urethral Squamous Cell Carcinoma?
+Is it one and the same if you are on treatment with Radiation or Bleomycin?

 The peels of lemon, one of the most common citrus fruits used all over the world, is loaded with bioactive compounds and has great nutritional value.
 Lemon peels are consumed in various forms – fresh, frozen, powdered, dehydrated or with sugar coating.
 Following are some of the potential health benefits of lemon peel: